oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/IntelPython_daal4py_GettingStarted/README.md

 ## Key Implementation Details

-This get started sample code is implemented for CPUs using the Python language.
+- This get started sample code is implemented for CPUs using the Python language.
 The example assumes you have daal4py and scikit-learn installed inside a conda environment, similar to what is delivered with the installation of the Intel® Distribution for Python* as part of the Intel® AI Analytics Toolkit.

-The Intel® oneAPI Data Analytics Library (oneDAL) is ready for use once you finish the Intel® AI Analytics Toolkit installation and have run the post installation script.
+- The Intel® oneAPI Data Analytics Library (oneDAL) is ready for use once you finish the Intel® AI Analytics Toolkit installation and have run the post installation script.

-## Configure Environment (Only applicable to AI Tools Offline Installer)
+## Environment Setup (Only applicable to AI Tools Offline Installer)
 If you have already set up the PIP or Conda environment and installed AI Tools go directly to Run the Notebook.

 > **Note**: If you have not already done so, set up your CLI